bobatkey/CS316-17/README.md

 ## Exercises

-- Ex1 : [https://personal.cis.strath.ac.uk/robert.atkey/terms.html](The evaluation game).
+- Ex1 : [The evaluation game](https://personal.cis.strath.ac.uk/robert.atkey/terms.html).
 Once you have finished, enter your username and you will get a password.
 Email this to one of us by the deadline.

 ## Helpful Links